jitsen-design/jitsen-design.github.io/about.md

 permalink: /about/
 ---

 A data scientist and management accountant by profession.
-Associate Member of the Chartered Institute of Management Accountants and Member, CPA Australia.
+Associate Member of the Chartered Institute of Management Accountants.
 Interests include machine learning; statistical inference; cost accounting and fundraising for non-profits; interactive data simulations and design.

 ### Notable Projects: